ibm-cloud-docs/cephaas/glossary.md

 A performance metric indicating how many read/write operations a storage resource can handle per second.

+## **Link Aggregation Control Protocol (LACP)**

+A type of link aggregation that ensures connectivity continues even after one of the connections breaks.

 ## **Mapping (volume to host mapping)**

 The process of associating a storage volume with a host, allowing the host to access the volume.